 GED – one test at a time

 A great advantage is that you “pay as you go”.
 You can take one test every time you feel all set for that part, and only pay for one test!
-Test results stand for two years.
+Test results stand for two years from first registration.
 If you can find a test center that can accommodate it, you can take all four tests on the same day, but there is no need to do that.

 No online GED testing